Harnessing Identity: How Brands Can Help Consumers Find Their Leverage

 We all carry the need to label and categorize.
-Acknowledging differences and similarities informs our conceptions of categories, and ultimately helps us a complex social world.
+Acknowledging differences and similarities informs our conceptions of categories, and ultimately helps us navigate a complex social world.
 These organizational structures are what underpin our conception of identity—a subject that continues to occupy our collective headspace at Forerunner.

 Over the past couple years, Covid-19 and movements like BLM, Stop AAPI Hate, etc. have brought conversations around identity to the forefront.
-These events created a that encouraged people from all communities to check in with themselves, question their behaviors, and examine their attitudes.
+These events created a universal holding pattern that encouraged people from all communities to check in with themselves, question their behaviors, and examine their attitudes.
 After two years of processing these changes, many individuals and communities are finding stronger voices, and culture is finally responding with products and services that reflect their unique identities and needs.

 Identity Has An Expanded Role in Today’s Culture

 The earliest iterations of Forerunner sought to support a new wave of companies targeting a digitally native consumer.
 This consumer—often a white, urban, upwardly mobile, a coastal purchaser—represented only a narrow slice of America’s rich diversity.
 Since then, as technology has become increasingly ubiquitous, modern brands and offerings have evolved to serve more diverse groupings.
-Just recently, we’ve seen that cater to the LGBTQ+ community, digital-first for an Asian palate, that celebrate and specialize in afro-textured hair, and engineered for extended sizes.
+Just recently, we’ve seen banks that cater to the LGBTQ+ community, digital-first groceries for an Asian palate, salons that celebrate and specialize in afro-textured hair, and clothing engineered for extended sizes.
 Even in this progress, there is still ample opportunity to be and do better.

 To explore the relationship that exists among consumerism and identity, we recently surveyed 750 consumers across the United States.
 We defined identity along the lines of race and ethnicity, gender, sexual orientation, religious affiliation, age, health status, parental status, and more.